CRISPR Bacterial Guide

 Making Competent Bacterial Cells for Transformation

 ‘Competent’ means the bacteria or yeast cells are able to intake foreign DNA.
 The cells’ walls normally prevent things from entering in, but we are going to mix the bacteria with chemicals and salts that change this.
 In order to get CRISPR to work inside the bacterial cells we need to get all of the components inside the cells!
 This process is called ‘transformation.’
-We put all the materials into synthetic DNA and then trick the bacteria into thinking that our DNA is its own DNA and so they make the Cas9 protein, the tracrRNA and crRNA.
+We put all the materials into synthetic DNA and then trick the bacteria into thinking that our DNA is its own DNA and so they make the Cas9 protein, and the gRNA.

 Making Competent Bacterial Cells for Transformation